AnwarRezk/Rezz-Saas/README.md

 # RailsSaaS

-A Software as a Service (SaaS) application built with Ruby on Rails, featuring multi-tenancy and user authentication.
+A Software as a Service (SaaS) application built with Ruby on Rails, featuring multi-tenancy, user authentication, and invitation system.

 ## Tech Stack

 * Ruby 3.1.2
 * Rails 7.1.5
 * PostgreSQL
-* Devise for authentication
+* Devise & DeviseInvitable for authentication and user invitations
+* Acts As Tenant for multi-tenancy
 * Hotwire (Turbo & Stimulus)
-* Sprockets for asset pipeline
+* Sprockets & SassC for asset pipeline
 * Import Maps for JavaScript modules
+* Docker support for containerization

 ## Prerequisites

 * Ruby 3.1.2 or higher
 * PostgreSQL
 * Node.js
-* Yarn
+* Docker (optional, for containerized deployment)

 ## Setup

+### Standard Setup

 1. Clone the repository:
 ```bash